MeeraGanesan/Neural-Networks/README.md

 This project implements an image recognition system using a neural network.

 The neural network classifies images using a single hidden layer.
-The data includes black and white images of the 4 classes automobile, bird, frog, and ship.
+The data includes black and white images of the 4 classes: automobile, bird, frog, and ship.

 Model definition:

-The neural network has a sigmoid activation function for the hidden layer, and a softmax on the output layer.
+The neural network uses a sigmoid activation function for the hidden layer, and a softmax on the output layer.
 The output layer is a probability distribution over the 4 classes.
 So, each element in the output vector represents the probability that the input vector x belongs to that particular class.
 There are 2 types of initialization possible:
 1. Random: The weights are initialized randomly from a uniform distribution from -0.1 to +0.1.
 The bias parameters are set to 0
-2. Zero: ALl weights are initialized to 0.
+2. Zero: All weights are initialized to 0.
+The desired initialization is set via a command line flag.

 The learning rate is set via a command line flag.